mahlberg-lab/clic/docs/clicanalysis/concordance.rst

-.. rubric:: 'Whole phrase' or 'Any word'
+= 'Whole phrase' or 'Any word'
-   :name: whole-phrase-or-any-word

 When you have entered several terms, you need to specify whether it is to be searched as one phrase (equivalent to using double quotes in a search engine, e.g. *dense fog*) or any of the words individually (*dense* and *fog*).

-.. rubric:: Co-text
+= Co-text
-   :name: co-text

 The maximum number of words in the co-text is set at 10 on either side